Technigo/project-mongo-api/README.md

  GET/winners
  Displays all recipients of the Nobel Prize

- ----Query Params----
+ --Query Params--

  The query params are based on the /winners endpoint.
-Using 'let allWinners = await Winner.find(req.query)' in the code, means the user
+Using 'let allWinners = await Winner.find(req.query)' in the code, means the user can find a lot of information with queries
+Examples:
 GET /winners/?gender=female
 will display all female winners